Adventure Tires for Motorcycle Travel: Ranked & Reviewed

 ▶ E805 - Shinko

 We got one of these tires in Darwin, as the local mechanic had no other options in stock.
-It survived the challenging conditions of the Outback and provided good off-road traction and solid performance on paved roads.
+It survived the challenging conditions of the Outback and provided good off-road traction and good enough performance on paved roads.
 The biggest drawback is its short longevity of about 7,000km (4,350 miles).
 But they are very cheap!

 UPDATE – We ran this tire again in New Zealand on our CRF300L, and it performed well on sand, possibly due to its paddle-like design.
 We managed to get 10,000 km (6,200 miles) out of them this time.